parisjug/jchateau-site/src/site/markdown/the-team.md

 ## Grand Chambellan

-José Paumard is well famous amont the comunity, for his pons
+José Paumard is well famous amont the community, for his pons

 ## Mr president